 Health savings accounts

-If you are still working and enrolled in a high-deductible health plan, you may want to consider contributing to a health savings account (HSA).
-An HSA has a three-part tax advantage — contributions are pretax or tax-deductible, grow tax-free, and can be withdrawn without being taxed when used on qualified medical expenses and premiums.7
+If you are still working and enrolled in a high-deductible health plan, you may want to consider contributing to a health savings account (HSA), which offers attractive tax benefits .
+An HSA has a three-part tax advantage — contributions are pretax or tax-deductible, grow tax-free, and can be withdrawn without being taxed when used on qualified health care expenses.12

-Once you enroll in Medicare, you are no longer allowed to contribute to an HSA, but you can continue to use your HSA funds to pay for medical expenses — including Medicare premiums, copays and deductibles — until they're exhausted.8
+Once you enroll in Medicare, you are no longer allowed to contribute to an HSA, but you can continue to use your HSA funds to pay for medical expenses — including Medicare premiums, copays, and deductibles — until they’re exhausted.13

 Long-term care insurance

-Long-term care insurance provides services (such as nursing home care) that Medicare doesn’t cover.
+Long-term care (LTC) insurance provides services (such as nursing home care, adult day health care, etc.) that Medicare doesn’t cover.
 To qualify, you likely will need to apply for coverage while in good health.
 So make it something you consider when planning for your retirement.

 Can I do anything now to make paying for Medicare later any easier?